jimgroome/weddingphotos/README.md

 # Wedding photos

 A small React app to show off our wedding photos.
-Images are hosted on an AWS S3 bucket, loaded using React, and organised using Masonry.
+Images are hosted on an AWS S3 bucket and loaded using React.

 ## Notes to self